indigo423/opennms.org/user/pages/05.blog/2017-01-10-opennms-docker-image/item.md

 You can find more information in the [lab section](https://wiki.opennms.org/wiki/Lab) under [Running with Docker](https://wiki.opennms.org/wiki/DevProjects/Running_with_Docker) in our wiki.
 The Docker files and images can be forked on [GitHub](https://hub.docker.com/r/opennms/horizon-core-web/) and pre-built images are available on [Dockerhub](https://hub.docker.com/u/opennms/dashboard/).

-To run this example, make sure you have a recent version of Docker 1.12+ and Docker Compose 1.8+ installed.
+To run this example, make sure you have a recent version of Docker CE 17+ and a current Docker Compose 1.22+ installed.
 You can verify with `docker version` and `docker-compose version`.

 OpenNMS uses a few other services like a [PostgreSQL](https://www.postgresql.org) database service, therefore I recommend that you use [Docker Compose](https://docs.docker.com/compose/) to model your OpenNMS service.
-The following tutorial shows you how to build an [OpenNMS Horizon](https://www.opennms.org) with the latest stable version using [PostgreSQL 9.6.1](https://www.postgresql.org/docs/9.6/static/release-9-6-1.html) and [Grafana 4.1.1](http://docs.grafana.org/guides/whats-new-in-v4/).
+The following tutorial shows you how to build an [OpenNMS Horizon](https://www.opennms.org) with the latest stable version using [PostgreSQL 9.10](https://www.postgresql.org/docs/10/static/index.html) and [Grafana 5.2.4](https://docs.grafana.org/guides/whats-new-in-v5/).

 ![Docker Layers](docker-layers.svg)